abinm2/flight_path/README.md

 ### Response

-The API response will be a JSON array representing the sorted flight path.
-It contains the source and destination airports of the calculated flight path.
+The API response will be a JSON array that contains the source and destination airports of the total flight path.

 Example Response: